Kathleen Beckman

 Starting in 2022, the city approved a new partnership with Cenergistic to reduce the city’s energy bill by an estimated $8 million over 5 years.
 Of course, energy savings will help deliver CO2 emission reductions as well.

-Saving $ with Solar
+Saving $ with generating our own energy

 -